Decentralized decision-making

 Decentralized decision-making is any process where the decision-making authority is distributed throughout a larger group.
 It also connotes a higher authority given to lower level functionaries, executives, and workers.
-This can be in any organization of any size, from a governmental authority to a corporation.
+This can be in any organization of any size; it may be present in a governmental authority to a corporation.
 However, the context in which the term is used is generally that of larger organizations.
-This distribution of power, in effect, has far-reaching implications for the fields of management, organizational behavior, and government.
+This distribution of power, in effect, has far-reaching implications in the fields of management, organizational behavior, and government.

 The decisions arising from a process of decentralized decision-making are the functional result of group intelligence and crowd wisdom.
-Decentralized decision-making also contributes to the core knowledge of group intelligence and crowd wisdom, often in a subconscious way a la Carl Jung's collective unconscious.
+Decentralized decision-making also contributes to the core knowledge of group intelligence and crowd wisdom, often in a subconscious way à la Carl Jung's collective unconscious.

 Decision theory is a method of deductive reasoning based on formal probability and deductive reasoning models.
-It is also studied in a specialized field of mathematics wherein models are used to help make decisions in all human activities including the sciences and engineering.
+It is also studied in a specialized field of mathematics, wherein models are used to help make decisions in all human activities including the sciences and engineering.
 (See also Game theory, Uncertainty, Expectation maximization principle.)

 History

 Decentralization and centralization have been consistent themes throughout history pertaining to governmental authority and political theory.
 From the rise and fall of the Roman Empire, there have been periods of centralization and decentralization in societies worldwide.
-Almost any political movement, from the rise of city states in Roman times, to the later rise and downfall of feudal empires during the middle ages, to the rise of fascism in Germany prior to World War II, to the late 20th century formation of the European Economic Union, the history of Europe has been one of cycles of centralization and decentralization.
+Almost any political movement, from the rise of city states in Roman times, to the later rise and downfall of feudal empires during the Middle Ages, to the rise of fascism in Germany prior to World War II, and to the late 20th century formation of the European Economic Union; the history of Europe has been one of cycles of centralization and decentralization.

 MIT Professor Thomas W. Malone explains that "decentralization has three general benefits: